That Time Pete Townshend Combined Music and Film on ‘White City: A Novel’

 Put another way, in Townshend's eyes, White City's overarching theme explored the way society encourages violence on the one hand while punishing it on the other.
 Describing his work with battered women's shelters, he argued, "Domestic violence is often the last resort of men who are lost and emasculated.
 The popular solution is to separate men from wives and children because society refuses to tolerate violence in the home.
 Yet for millions of years violence has been the way we've run our countries and protected our causes."

-Listen to Pete Townshend's 'Crashing by Design'
+Listen to Pete Townshend's 'Give Blood'

 To Townshend's credit, he wasn't overly didactic in his attempts to get these ideas across with White City — but as a result, the record didn't really hang together conceptually as tightly as, say, Quadrophenia.
 With singles like "Give Blood" and "Face the Face," Townshend offered listeners tuneful examples of a songwriter staking his claim as a solo artist after the breakup of the Who, but the lyrics were open to interpretation to the point of being vague.
 It wouldn't be fair to say his reach exceeded his grasp here, but he needed to give himself more room to explore his ideas; instead of nine songs, White City could easily have filled a double album.